ContactEngineering/topobank/docs/deploy.rst

     docker-compose -f production.yml run --rm django python manage.py import_terms site-terms 1.0 topobank/static/other/TermsConditions.md
     docker-compose -f production.yml run --rm django python manage.py import_terms --optional optional-terms 1.0 topobank/static/other/TermsConditionsSupplement.md

+Import the second one only if you want to ask for optional terms and conditions.

 After these conditions are installed, they are active (default activation time is installation time) and the user is asked when signing in.
 At least the non-optional terms and conditions (with slug "site-terms") must be accepted in order to use the application.